Ramz-p/AICQUIZ/README.md

 Welcome to the **AI-Powered Quiz Game**!
-This is a fun console-based C program that quizzes you on any topic by using AI-generated questions via OpenRouter + GPT.
+This is a fun console-based C program that quizzes you on any topic by using AI-generated questions via OpenRouter + GPT. you can change the prompt inside the python file to suit your choice of quiz

 ---